kokoavailable/BullScope/README.md

 * Tracks various technical indicators, recording changes in trends.
 * Uses internal logic to help make internal decisions.

 It calculates technical indicators from collected data, tracking and recording them until the targeted stock diverges from the set threshold.
 Internal logic determines likely points of trend reversal, providing information.
+Additionally, through fundamental analysis, it offers insights into the intrinsic value of the stock, supporting steady investment decisions by grounding them in solid fundamentals, as fundamental analysis serves as the cornerstone of sound investing.

 ## TA Indicators